Chethandc2014/swagger-wiki/Datatypes.md

 Here the `Pet` model has a `tag` property which is the complex type `Tag` from above.

 Some model properties may be restricted to a fixed set of values.
-To support this use case, the property field can have an optional `enum` property, which supports a list of alloable values, or a mimimum/maximum numeric `Range`.
+To support this use case, the property field can have an optional `enum` property, which supports a list of allowable values, or a minimum/maximum numeric `Range`.
 For example:

 ```json
 "Pet": {